Latest revision: Cabinet Order No. 127 of March 31, 2017

 (i)when it is made clear that an examination will be conducted to determine whether anti-dumping duty lower than the margin of dumping is to be imposed;

-(2)If an exporter of imported goods subject to the investigation referred to in paragraph (5) of Article 8 of the Act requests a period exceeding four months as the period of the provisional measure for the goods, the exporter shall submit to the Minister of Finance a document stating that fact and the reason therefor before the day on which sixty days expire from the date of initiation of the investigation referred to in that paragraph.
+(2)If an exporter of imported goods subject to the investigation referred to in paragraph (5) of Article 8 of the Act seeks to request a period exceeding four months as the period of the provisional measure for the goods, the exporter shall submit to the Minister of Finance a document stating this request and the reason therefor before the day on which sixty days expire from the date of initiation of the investigation referred to in that paragraph.

 (Provision of security, etc. for goods of new suppliers)

-Article 17-2.When a decision has been taken to order, pursuant to the provisions of paragraph (18) of Article 8 of the Act, provision of security with respect to goods exported or produced by a new supplier (i.e., the new supplier provided for in paragraph (12) of Article 8 of the Act) involved in the investigation referred to in paragraph (13) of that Article, the Minister of Finance notifies the Director General of Customs of the name of the new supplier related to the decision and the amount of security to be provided, and the Director General of Customs, based on that notification, orders a person who imports the goods during the period of investigation provided for in paragraph (15) of that Article (hereinafter in this paragraph referred to as “importer”) to provide security associated with the decision; provided, however, that this does not apply if the Director General of Customs finds it unnecessary to order provision of security in consideration of the financial resources of the importer.
+Article 17-2.When a decision has been taken to order, pursuant to the provisions of paragraph (18) of Article 8 of the Act, provision of security with respect to goods exported or produced by a new supplier (i.e., a new supplier provided for in paragraph (12) of Article 8 of the Act) who is concerned in the investigation referred to in paragraph (13) of that Article, the Minister of Finance is to notify the Director General of Customs of the name of the new supplier subject to the decision and the amount of security to be provided, and the Director General of Customs, based on that notification, is to order a person who seeks to import the goods during the period of investigation provided for in paragraph (15) of that Article (hereinafter in this paragraph referred to as “importer”) to provide security under the decision; provided, however, that this does not apply if the Director General of Customs finds it unnecessary to order provision of security in consideration of the financial resources of the importer.

 (Consultations, etc. on investigation)